Sandglass (TV series): Synopsis

-Sandglass is the story of two men whose friendship is put to the test through the 1970s and 1980s, one of Korea's politically tumultuous periods.
-Park Tae-soo (Choi Min-soo), tough and loyal, grows up to become a gangster.
-Kang Woo-suk (Park Sang-won), smart with firm moral values, grows up to become a prosecutor.
-Yoon Hye-rin (Go Hyun-jung), a beautiful and spirited daughter of a very wealthy casino owner, not true, they live in the same private dormitory.
-Hye-rin is introduced to Tae-soo via Woo-suk and they fall in love.
+Sandglass is the story of two men whose friendship is tested through the 1970s and 80s, one of Korea's most volatile periods.
+Park Tae-soo (Choi Min-soo), tough and loyal, grows up to become a gangster and his pal Kang Woo-suk (Park Sang-won), smart with firm moral values, becomes a prosecutor.
+Yoon Hye-rin (Go Hyun-jung), a beautiful and spirited daughter of a wealthy casino owner, is a classmate of Woo-suk in college.
+She is introduced to Tae-soo via Woo-suk and they fall in love.

-A notable aspect of the series is its handling of the 1980 Gwangju Democratization Movement, an event during which the head of the military junta (which had taken over South Korea after the assassination of President Park Chung-hee), General Chun Doo-hwan, sent paratroopers into Gwangju to put down the uprising resulting in a massacre of hundreds of civilians.
-A taboo subject during the airing of the series, the violent scenes (based on individual accounts) resulted in shock and grief for the South Koreans at that time.
-(The mid-90s South Korea had not come to terms with what happened after government muzzled free speech.)
-After the drama aired, there was a visible output of films dealing with the subject (such as A Petal (1996) and Peppermint Candy (2000)).
-It even influenced the prosecution of ex-President Chun Doo-hwan responsible for the massacre (he was finally jailed, decades after the incident).
+A notable aspect of this series is its depiction of the 1980 Gwangju Democratization Movement, an event during which Gen. Chun Doo-hwan, head of the military junta that took over the country after the assassination of President Park Chung Hee, sent paratroopers into Gwangju to violently crack down the uprising, resulting in a massacre of hundreds of civilians.
+A taboo subject during the airing of the series, the violent scenes (based on individual accounts) resulted in shock and grief for the public at that time.
+In the mid-90s, South Korea had not come to terms with what happened after the government muzzled free speech.
+"Sandglass" inspired a visible output of films dealing with the subject such as A Petal (1996) and Peppermint Candy (2000).
+It even influenced the prosecution of ex-President Chun Doo-hwan responsible for the massacre, resulting in his conviction decades after the incident.